-Don’t wait for the perfect timing to tackle your clutter.
+Don’t wait for the perfect time to tackle your clutter.
 Don’t need to declutter and clean your home perfectly.

 Instead of overwhelming yourself to declutter in one weekend, consider adopting a slow and steady decluttering.
 Plan out to declutter your home in a month, a few months, or a year.
 Over time, you will see progress and you’ll find decluttering is so much easier.

-Perhaps you don’t have a perfect organizational system to keep your things nicely.
+Perhaps you don’t have a perfect organizational system to keep your things nice.
 That’s okay.
 It can be fixed later when you’re done decluttering.

 Perfectionism can cause procrastination.
 Many people with perfectionism have the fear of failure.
 They don’t want to make mistakes and are afraid of things not being perfect.
 So, they put off their decluttering projects because they want to complete the decluttering tasks perfectly.

 Progress is always better than perfection.
 Striving for progress and not perfection will give you small wins in your decluttering journey and put you on a path to success.